kelloggm/cs-490-website/project-plan.md

 If you are uncertain that some tasks will be feasible, then be sure to include evaluation tasks earlier-on in the project that will allow for "go/no-go" decisions to move forward on a task or drop it.

 We understand that it is quite difficult to estimate the technical complexity of a new project (as you are doing in the case of this course).
-We will provide you with feedback on this preliminary project plan, which you will use to produce a revised project plan (due March 7).
+We will provide you with feedback on this preliminary project plan, which you will use to produce a revised project plan (due two weeks after the main project plan).
 Throughout the project period, teams will meet regularly with their mentor, who will help track progress on a week-to-week basis and help to determine when adjustments to the project scope are needed.

 Each work item should contain the following information: